- You do not have any products in your shopping cart yet.

 - Humidity: approximately 45–60 %

-Within this range, the wood still works but within a normal, non-critical scope.
+Within this range, the wood still works but in a normal, non-critical manner.
 Anything significantly warmer, colder, or drier causes unnecessary stress in the wood.

 How do you properly care for oiled, waxed, or sealed surfaces?